Attentive techniques. Psychology: its methods and techniques - M.S. Levels of Basal Emotional Organization

 open palms are associated with sincerity, trust and honesty;

-hidden palms, on the contrary, speak of closeness, dishonesty, insincerity of a person;
+hidden palms, on the contrary, speak of a person’s closeness, dishonesty, and insincerity;

-a submissive person during a handshake tends to keep his palm from below;
+a submissive person tends to keep his palm down during a handshake;

-one who counts on equal relations tries to keep his palm at the same level with the person with whom he shakes hands during a handshake;
+someone who expects an equal relationship tries, during a handshake, to keep his palm at the same level as the person with whom he is shaking hands;

-a person who is not quite confident in himself pulls the other’s hand towards himself during a handshake;
+a person who is not entirely confident in himself pulls the other’s hand toward himself during a handshake;

-clasped fingers during a conversation can mean frustration.
+clasping your fingers while talking can mean frustration.

-A person's facial expressions may also contain a number of signs that, with a high degree of probability, may indicate his neuroticism.
-Let's take a look at these signs:
+A person’s facial expressions may also contain a number of signs that with a high degree of probability may indicate his neuroticism.
+Let's consider these signs:

-in an eternally smiling person, optimism is most often feigned and, as a rule, does not correspond to his real inner state;
+in an ever-smiling person, optimism is most often feigned and, as a rule, does not correspond to his real internal state;

-one who outwardly demonstrates his supposedly impeccable endurance, in reality often covers up well-hidden anxiety and tension with this;
+those who outwardly demonstrate their supposedly impeccable restraint, in reality often cover up well-concealed anxiety and tension;

-in a neurotic, the corners of the mouth are most often downcast, and on the face there is an expression of despondency and lack of interest in people.
-Such a person: usually indecisive;
+In a neurotic person, the corners of the mouth are most often downturned, and on the face there is an expression of despondency and lack of interest in people.
+Such a person is: usually indecisive;

-the look of the neurotic is tense, and the eyes are opened wider than usual;
+the neurotic's gaze is intense, and his eyes are open wider than usual;

-the facial expression of the neurotic is frightened, the color is pale and sickly;
+the neurotic's facial expression is frightened, his color is pale and painful;

-In addition, the client may hesitate in favor of one or another recommendation, and the counseling psychologist must argue his position, show the negative and positive consequences of various options for solving the client's problem.
-The client must be aware that regardless of his choice, he will receive a positive result, acquire something new for himself, and receive the necessary experience.
+In addition, the client may hesitate in favor of one or another recommendation, and the psychologist-consultant must argue his position, show the negative and positive consequences of various options for solving the client’s problem.
+The client must realize that regardless of his choice, he will receive a positive result, acquire something new for himself, and gain the necessary experience.
 [Nemov R.S., p.219]

 Thus, the client must independently come to a decision and be able to explain the choice made.
-This is one of the effective methods of providing psychological assistance in case the client is indecisive and cannot choose an alternative himself.
+This is one of the effective methods of providing psychological assistance if the client is indecisive and cannot choose an alternative.

 .5 Final stage of counseling